 The rise of ‘Dai Gou’s’ or personal buyers is an interesting phenomenon.
 These are often wealthy individuals who travel abroad to buy products and then sell them to their social circle back in China.
 We have witnessed a rising number of ‘Dai Gou’ purchasing luxury abroad in bulk to re-sell.

-Digital strategy offers a number of benefits:
+The digital strategy offers a number of benefits:

 – Consumers can be more specifically targeted through dedicated online communities